omicscodeathon/alzepi/README.md

 # alzepi
-Mapping the Epigenetic Landscape in Alzheimer's Disease: a Bioinformatics Aproach
+Mapping the Epigenomic Landscape in Alzheimer's Disease: a Bioinformatics Aproach